 Also known as N Seoul Tower, this landmark is one of the major tourist attractions in Korea.
 This 236 meter (777 ft) tower was built in 1969 and is located in the heart of the city.

-Attractions include riding up in a cable car, getting a great view of the entire city, and passing through the Teddy Bear Museum!
+Plus there is plenty to do!
+You can stop by the Namsan Seoul Tower Hanbok Culture Experience Center to get pictures taken in Hanbok (Korean traditional style clothing).
+Attractions also include riding up in a cable car, getting a great view of the entire city, and passing through the Teddy Bear Museum!

 Most importantly, you can visit the “Locks Of Love” area to show your affection in padlock form.